 Cultivate Know-How

-DIY maintains your independence.
-Knowledge is portable, cannot be taken from you and makes you intrinsically valuable to others.
-What you can do is stock-in-trade.
+DIY maintains our independence.
+Knowledge is portable, cannot be taken from us and makes us intrinsically valuable to others.
+What we can do is stock-in-trade.

 Minimize Overheads